 Frequently Asked Questions (FAQ)

-Can any doctor be a primary care physician?
 No, only doctors specializing in family medicine, internal medicine, pediatrics, or certain OB-GYNs typically serve as PCPs.

-Do I need a referral from a PCP to see a specialist?
 In many cases, yes.
 Some insurance plans require referrals from a PCP before covering specialist visits.

-How often should I see my primary care physician?
 It depends on your health needs.
 Healthy individuals should visit at least once a year for check-ups, while those with chronic conditions may need more frequent visits.

 Conclusion